top of page

 Therapy is a relationship, not a formula or a technique.
 How can it be a technique when we’re dealing with the heart and soul of another person?
 When I counsel my clients, we do not dialogue about their circumstances.
 I access their deep, innermost emotions and desires.
 As a therapist, I do not relate to my clients’ symptoms or their diagnoses.
 There is a person beneath those issues with a story of personal pain.

-In therapy we discover that healing happens in relationship.
+In therapy you discover that healing happens in relationship.
 The wounds that occurred in relationship must be healed in relationship.

 The healing process in therapy is about identifying the lies we tell ourselves, letting go of our defenses and excuses, and creating authentic relationships with others and ourselves.
 The work is hard, but it’s the right kind of hard.
 We do not know ourselves by ourselves.
 Having a safe and trustworthy person such as a therapist, in a one-on-one setting who partners with you in your struggles is the way clarity, healing, and breakthrough manifest.
 The therapeutic relationship is about co-creating deep experiences and lasting change.